-7
+Figure 7 Impact of interference on latency in uncoordinated wireless systems

-Figure 3-6 Impact of interference on latency in uncoordinated wireless systems
+In this document, wireless applications and communication requirements are described to understand what shall be improved and enhanced for successful convergence of wired and wireless systems.

-n this document, wireless use cases and communication requirements are described to understand what shall be improved and enhanced for successful convergence of wired and wireless systems. less use cases and communication requirements
+Wireless applications and communication requirements

-Introduction
+Scope of wireless applications in factory

-The wireless use cases considered in this clause illustrate the use of wireless systems that are currently used –or will be used in the near future - in factories and in factory related facilities, such as factory warehouses.
-The use cases correspond to wireless systems that are installed for specific purposes.
+The wireless applications considered in this clause illustrate the use of wireless systems that are currently used –or will be used soon - in factories and factory related facilities.
+The applications correspond to wireless systems that are installed for specific purpose.

-For example, in the case of wireless systems inside a factory as shown in Figure 8, there are individual systems (within the dotted lines) introduced for specific purposes such as “Collection of Management Information”, and a wireless network consisting of a collection of multiple such wireless systems and transmitting information aggregated by them.
-In this case, each individual system corresponds to a wireless use case as described in this following sub sections, but not the whole wireless network.
-That is, each wireless segment is considered as a separate use case.
+For example, wireless systems shown in Figure 8, there are individual systems (within the dotted lines) introduced for specific purposes such as “Collecting Management Information”, and a wireless network consisting of multiple such wireless systems and transmitting information aggregated by them.
+In this case, each individual system corresponds to a wireless application and described in following sub sections, but not the whole wireless network.
+That is, each wireless segment is considered as a separate application.

-Section 5 considers actual factory sites with large needs for wireless communication and describes usage scenarios where multiple wireless use cases coexist.
+Section 5 considers actual factory sites with large needs for wireless communication and describes usage scenarios where multiple wireless applications coexist.